juanii/OnePIF/README.md

 ## Download and installation

 You can get the latest release from the [Releases](https://github.com/juanii/OnePIF/releases/latest) page.
 To install, unpack the archive and copy its contents to the KeePass Plugins directory.
+As stated in the [KeePass 2.x Plugins page](https://keepass.info/help/v2/plugins.html) the package `mono-complete` might be required on some Linux systems for the PLGX file to compile.

 If you're using KeePass 2.08 or older, you'll have to build the DLL version of the plugin.
 See next section for instructions.